Santa Monica Bay Woman’s Club Building

-With this building as headquarters, the Santa Monica Bay Woman’s Club pursued many projects towards these ends.
-Among them were offering Red Cross classes during World War I, serving meals to the needy during the Depression, assisting indigent women, sponsoring cultural field trips for schoolchildren, awarding scholarships to deserving students, and donating funds to aid Native Americans, veterans, and the sick.
+With this building as headquarters, the Santa Monica Bay Woman’s Club pursued many social and cultural causes.
+The group offered Red Cross classes during World War I, served meals during the Depression, assisted women in poverty, sponsored cultural field trips for schoolchildren, awarded scholarships to students and donated funds to aid Native Americans and veterans.
 Club members also organized social activities for their own enjoyment.
-By the 1940s the club was described as “the strongest organization of women of the district,” and in 1955 some 500 local women were members.

 On August 18, 1920, the 19th Amendment was ratified, granting American women the right to vote.
 However, it should be noted that while the amendment passed, African American, Native American and other minority groups were blocked from voting until the Voting Rights Act passed in 1965.